Self-Hosting LLMs in Production: The vLLM + KubeAI Stack

 It is not the right fit when:

-In client work through HADI Technology, the decision to go self-hosted rather than managed typically comes down to one of three things: a hard data residency requirement, a model that is not available through managed APIs, or a cost calculation at high enough inference volume that managed API pricing becomes prohibitive.
+In client work, the decision to go self-hosted rather than managed typically comes down to one of three things: a hard data residency requirement, a model that is not available through managed APIs, or a cost calculation at high enough inference volume that managed API pricing becomes prohibitive.
+My default for teams under roughly ten engineers is to stay on a managed API until one of those reasons forces the move, because the operational surface here is larger than it looks on the diagram.

 Exposing the API and Multi-Tenant Considerations